 As a parent, you will always want to be the ‘Best Parent in the World’, at least in your child’s eyes.
 And this is how most of the parents exhaust themselves.
 They gun for perfection and create a lot of stressful situations in their own lives.
-From getting the kid ready for school to cooking healthy meals and running around for activity classes, there is so much on a parent’s plate.
+From getting the kid ready for school to cooking healthy meals and running around for activity classes, there is so much on a parent’s plate to establish their “Parenting Routine”.

 We present to you top 10 ideas on stress-free parenting to take the load off yourself and get the calm back in your life: